The complete MVP app checklist

 - Can you name the specific person who has this problem?

-- Would they pay to make it go away today, with a worse solution?
+- Would they pay to make it go away today, even with a worse solution?

-- What are they using instead right now?
+- What are they using instead right now, and why does it fall short?

 2. Define the one job